Supplementary Information for Applicants and Members

 Selectivity of the Competition

-The incoming group of Members will include citizens of 14 countries, from four different continents.
-Among the U.S. institutions represented are both public and private universities and also small liberal arts colleges.
+The incoming group of Members will include citizens of 12 countries, from four different continents.
+Among the U.S. institutions represented are both public and private universities.
 The pool of applicants is different every year, but we trust that this description of our most recent competition will help to give a sense of the diversity of both the applicant pool and the group of scholars that the School selects.

 Members coming for the fall term only or for both terms are welcome to arrive as early as September 1.
 Members coming for the spring term only or for both terms may stay until July 31st if they wish.